 According to The Motley Fool:

-Make sure you discuss this possibility with your family before you move forward.
+Make sure you discuss these reverse mortgage basics, principals and pitfalls with your family before you move forward.

-It’s entirely possible you just can’t afford to stay in your home and that sending it on to your heirs is either not feasible or not a concern.
+After considering these reverse mortgage basics, it’s possible you just can’t afford to stay in your home.
+Perhaps leaving it to your heirs is either not feasible or not a concern.
 There is a way that you can get extra money to supplement your retirement while allowing anyone else who lives in your home to vacate in an orderly way.

 Selling the home as-is may be the best way to keep a safe roof over your head, allowing you to downsize into assisted living, a more modest condo, move in with your kids or to get an apartment.
 The lump sum that remains could then be added to your retirement fund or bank account.
 You can disburse the money to yourself on a monthly basis if you need to.
 This financial move is much less risky than opening the door for a bank who will almost certainly structure the deal so that they, not you, come out on top.